JulieCJWu/mirLibSpark/README.md

 This section presents how to build dbs in a remote server.
 Alternatively, users can prepare the dbs files using Docker mode in your local computer, and then copy the resulting files to your remote server.

-Because in submission runs, there might not be internet access.
-The build is done in two steps, first download the files from internet, then use submission file to build the dbs index.
+Because in submission runs, there might not be internet access, the build is done in two steps: first download the files from internet, then use submission file to build the dbs index.

 Step1: execute one of the following commands from `src` folder.
 Please select the ONE of the following command lines that corresponds to your preferred species.